 The “Chimes Project,” a major interactive and multi-media art initiative to be located in Hayling Freedom Park, is being undertaken by Compassionate St. Augustine; the grassroots organization Keep Riberia Pointe Green, and the City of St. Augustine.
-As the Ancient City’s first officially approved permanent public art installation, it will interpretively pay tribute to our city’s African–American storyline as well as the roles freedom, human rights, democracy, tolerance, and compassion have played and continue to play in creating the narrative.
+As the Ancient City’s officially approved permanent public art installation, it will interpretively pay tribute to our city’s African–American storyline as well as the roles freedom, human rights, democracy, tolerance, and compassion have played and continue to play in creating the narrative.

 The core values of the Chimes Project are grounded in Rev. Dr. Martin Luther King's quote:

 “...the arc of the moral universe is long, but it bends toward justice.”

 This artistic expression of Dr. King's compelling statement and universal yearning is threefold:

 * A semi-circle of 14 graduated contrabass pentatonic aluminum chimes.